-We find large differences across households in the extent to which they were affected by the recession, especially by income, age and geography.
+We found large differences across households in the extent to which they were affected by the recession, especially by income, age and geography.
 While considerable proportions of households were not directly affected by declines in the housing, stock and labor markets, a large share of households were affected by at least one of these.
 The proportion of households that suffered large declines in housing wealth and in retirement savings, and which experienced large income drops varied across demographic groups, but the proportion that experienced at least one of these was fairly evenly spread across groups.

 In response to their deteriorated financial situation, households reduced their average spending.
 At the same time, they increased their saving, with the personal saving rate as measured by the National Income and Product Accounts (NIPA) increasing considerably from historically low pre-recession levels.
-Household level data suggest that if there indeed was a recent increase in household saving, this increase - at least in 2009 - did not materialize itself through an increase in contributions to retirement and savings accounts.
+Survey data suggest that if there indeed was a recent increase in household saving, this increase - at least in 2009 - did not materialize itself through an increase in contributions to retirement and savings accounts.
 If anything, such contributions actually declined on average during the past year.
 Instead, the higher saving rate appears to reflect a considerable decline in household debt, mortgage debt in particular.
 This suggests that rebuilding net wealth was an important driver of household decisions.
 Unlike the period leading up to the current recession, during which the average mortgage debt pay-down rate was negative (increases in debt associated with second mortgages, cash-out refinances and home equity lines of credit, exceeded regular principal pay-downs on existing mortgages), since 2008 it has turned positive.
-Interestingly, the net decline in mortgage debt was accompanied by little change or perhaps even a modest increase during 2009 in non-mortgage debt (consumer credit), mostly associated with increased student loan debt.
+Similarly, the steady annual increase in outstanding non-mortgage debt (also referred to as consumer debt) came to a halt in 2009.
+However, unlike mortgage debt, consumers made little headway in 2009 in actually lowering total non-mortgage debt, with some debt such as that associated with student loans continuing to grow steadily.